UtrechtUniversity/dataprivacyhandbook/CONTRIBUTING.md

  * [Recognition for your contribution](#recognition-for-your-contribution)

 ## First things first
-Before you contribute, the following points are important to take into accoutn:
+Before you contribute, the following points are important to take into account:
 1. Please read through our [Code of Conduct](https://github.com/UtrechtUniversity/dataprivacyhandbook/blob/main/CODE_OF_CONDUCT.md) and make sure you familiarize yourself with its contents.
 We expect all of our contributors to comply with the terms specified there.
 2. At the moment, all contributions go through our GitHub repository, https://github.com/UtrechtUniversity/dataprivacyhandbook/.
 So, in order for you to be able to contribute, you first have to [create a GitHub account](https://github.com/join).
-Additionally, if you want to be able to work locally, you should have `git` installed or a user interface (e.g., Rstudio, GitKraken, etc.) that can work with git.
+If you want to be able to work on your local PC, you should additionally have [`git`](https://git-scm.com/downloads) installed (the version control software underlying GitHub) and optionally a user interface (e.g., [Rstudio](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN), [GitKraken](https://www.gitkraken.com/download), etc.) that can work with git.
 3. Throughout this project, we write in Markdown.
 This is a way of formatting text to add, for example, numbering, headers, bold text, hyperlinks, etc. to plain text.
 See [this link](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) for some basic syntax to get you started.

 ## Using Issues to contribute practical ideas or bug reports